A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 Step 2: Calculate Your Actual Working Hours

-This is your flat hourly cost.
+That means $46.87 is your flat hourly cost.

 Step 3: Add Your Margin (Your Profit)

-Let’s say you choose 20%:
+Let's say you go with 20.

-If you want more profit, choose 40–60%.
+If you want even more profit, you can do 40 to 60.

 Step 4: Add Your Risk Buffer